pjhul/auth0-web-extension/README.md

 ## Caveats

+1. You will **only** be able to retrieve access tokens in your background script if there is at least one instance of your service worker running.
-1. We don't yet support refresh tokens, but again this should be coming soon.
+2. We don't yet support refresh tokens, but again this should be coming soon.
-2. This package is not on npm yet, but after some of these other caveats are fixed I'll make it available.
+3. This package is not on npm yet, but after some of these other caveats are fixed I'll make it available.

 ## Support + Feedback